coltonbooth/CoreChainDB/docs/root/source/contributing/dev-setup-coding-and-contribution-process/run-dev-network-stack.md

 `docker version --format '{{.Server.APIVersion}}'`

 ### STACK_TYPE: local
-This configuration deploys a VM based BigchainDB network on your host/dev.
+This configuration deploys a VM based corechaindb network on your host/dev.
 All the services are running as processes on the VMs.
 For `local` deployments the following dependencies must be installed i.e.

 - Vagrant
   - Vagrant plugins.